 Taking a Private Taxi from Playa del Carmen to Tulum

 Expect to pay around 600 pesos for a taxi to Tulum.
-If you decide to do this then you are better off asking your hotel to call the cab and check with them the cost.
+If you decide to do this then you are better off asking your hotel to call the cab and check with them about the cost.
 Taxis here are not metered so always fix the price before you leave.
 Never take a taxi from 5th Avenida if you flag one down walk out of the tourist zone a little and get one driving past.

 Rent a Car in Playa del Carmen

 Your final option is to rent a car and drive yourself to Tulum.
 This actually isn’t a bad idea as Tulum is split into 3 areas and it’s not possible to walk between them as it is so far.
 Renting a car would give you a lot more freedom to explore Tulum, as taxis can be expensive.
 I never ever use the big rental car companies in Mexico, too many scams.
 Instead, I always rent from local companies.
 I work closely with Vanessa from Tourismo Channel and know that the price they quote is the price you pay, no scams (read this).
 If you want to get a quote from them you can send Vanessa a WhatsApp message by clicking here, or alternatively, complete the form below and someone will get back to you within 24 hours.

 Failing that renting a bike is also an option when you arrive in Tulum and it is what I normally do as soon as I get off the collectivo!